 - Ratings: The vast majority of nursing homes are inspected by Medicare auditors and given a rating based on quality, safety, and performance.
 These ratings are kept current and will provide you with the best idea of what you can expect from the facility.
 Any incidents of nursing home abuse and neglect will show up on these records.

 - Make an unannounced personal visit: This will give you a good sense of how the facility operates on a day-to-day basis.
 Be sure to ask both the residents and staff about cleanliness, safety, recreational activities, staff qualifications, and any special medical services you may need.
 Bring a checklist along with you to help ensure that you get the most from your visit.

 - Accreditation: Facilities that are accredited by the Joint Commission are subject to routine inspections, ensuring that they meet the highest quality and safety standards.

 The next step is to call The Long Brothers to schedule a free, personal consultation: (251) 432-2277.
-One of our experienced nursing home abuse attorneys will be able to help you recover damages to ensure your loved one’s well being in the future.
+One of our experienced Alabama nursing home abuse lawyers will be able to help you recover damages to ensure your loved one’s well being in the future.
 Our firm maintains offices in Mobile and Orange Beach, and we serve clients throughout Alabama.